-I also explained I’d had low blood sugar all my life, and that I needed to eat small amounts of food often to keep my blood sugar even.
+I’d had low blood sugar all my life, I explained.
+I needed to eat small amounts of food often to keep my blood sugar even.

-Granted I was feeling particularly vulnerable and emotional because of pregnancy hormones, but the idea of intentionally spiking my blood sugar and bringing on an inevitable crash made no sense to me.
+Granted I was feeling particularly vulnerable and emotional.
+Pregnancy hormones can do that to a person.
+But the idea of intentionally spiking my blood sugar and bringing on an inevitable crash made no sense to me.

 The nurse midwife responded I would need to go on a sugar-restricted diet if the test showed I had gestational diabetes.

-“But I’m already on a sugar-restricted diet!”
-I objected.
+“But I’m already on a sugar-restricted diet,” I pointed out.

 “You’re going to buy yourself a C-section,” she huffed.
 “Is that what you want?”

 Years later I read Ina May’s Guide to Childbirth.
-Ina May talks about how unreliable the gestational diabetes test is, explaining that fifty to seventy percent of women will have a different result if they are retested.
+In that excellent book, Ina May Gaskin talks about how unreliable the gestational diabetes test is, explaining that fifty to seventy percent of women will have a different result if they are retested.

 The best way for a pregnant woman to bring down her blood sugar levels, Ina May Gaskin writes, is to get up and exercise.

-After that upsetting and bullying exchange with the nurse midwife, we switched to the doctors in the mistaken belief they would be more competent and logical.
+After that upsetting and bullying exchange with the nurse midwife, we switched to the doctors.
+We mistakenly believed they would be more competent and logical.
+And less unkind.